RockShox Reverb AXS Review

 Value

 With a retail price that is roughly double that of the most expensive models on the market, it's hard to call the Reverb AXS a good value, but this is not a value purchase.
-Bear in mind, you can buy three of our Best Buy Award winner for approximately the same price as the AXS and probably never notice the performance difference.
-That said, it does bring cutting edge wireless technology on the market to the table, and this post performs flawlessly and couldn't be easier to install and remove.
+That said, it does bring cutting-edge wireless technology on the market to the table, and this post performs flawlessly and couldn't be easier to install and remove.
 We feel it represents the best value to the rider who likes the coolest new technology, and for whom price isn't an issue.

-The Reverb AXS is an outstanding new dropper seatpost and our Top Pick When Money is No Object.
+The Reverb AXS is an outstanding dropper seatpost.
 Yes, it is really expensive, but RockShox has taken a good product and made it an amazing one by incorporating their AXS wireless technology.
 It does not appear to have the same issues as the original, and this post performed smoothly, consistently, and flawlessly throughout testing with one of the best remotes we've ever used.
 Plus, without hoses or cables, it couldn't be easier to install or remove.
-Sure it's a touch heavier, and you'll have to charge the batteries occasionally, but if you can justify the expense, we doubt you'll be disappointed.
+Sure, it's a touch heavier, and you'll have to charge the batteries occasionally, but if you can justify the expense, we doubt you'll be disappointed.